vacu9708/Study-records/Development methodology/Concurrent programming/readme.md

-# Concurrency
+# Concurrent programming
-Concurrency refers to performing multiple tasks at the same time by dividing tasks into smaller sub-tasks and executing them concurrently.
-Concurrency involves both actual simultaneous execution and appearing to be executed simultaneously.
+Concurrenct programming refers to dividing a task into smaller subtasks and processing them at the same time.
+Concurrency involves both actual and apparent simultaneous execution of multiple tasks.<br>

-# Parallelism
+# Parallel programming
-Parallelism refers to performing multiple tasks **actually** at the same time by executing them simultaneously on multiple processing units.
+Parallel programming refers to breaking a task into subtasks and processing them **actually** at the same time on separate processing units.<br>

 ---
 # Blocking
 When a function B was called in function A, A is stopped until B finishes.